paluh/ansible-augeas/README.md

                                 set /files/etc/hosts/01/alias[1] pigiron
                                 set /files/etc/hosts/01/alias[2] piggy'

+**NOTE : ** Although this transform example is kept, its action can be more easily done with lens & file options described below.
 Transform examples - __it is important to load files after transformations__.
 You have to be aware that `load` command will "remove everything underneath `/augeas/files` and `/files`, regardless of whether any entries have been